Cebu City Guesthouse: New Era Pension Inn

 Cebu City Guesthouse – New Era Pension Inn

-After that, a helpful security guard gave us directions to our hotel, which was about 20 mins walk away.
-We’d booked our accommodation, The New Era Pension Inn, because this was the only place we could find that offered early check-in (from 9 am).
-Everywhere else had check-in from 2 pm, with a substantial surcharge for early check-in.
-This place was also reasonably priced at €32, including breakfast.
+After some inquiries, a helpful security guard gave us directions to our hotel, which was about 20 mins walk away.
+We’d booked our accommodation, New Era Pension Inn, because this was the only place we could find that offered early check-in (from 09.00 am).

 Cebu city guesthouse – New Era Pension Inn hidden away in the side streets

-I politely pointed out that her online booking form suggested different.
-The situation was quickly resolved in our favour, but I’m just glad we didn’t turn up at 7 am, straight from the airport.
-After 2 days travelling, we were really looking forward to a shower and change of clothes.
+The situation was quickly resolved in our favour, but it’s just as well we didn’t turn up at 7 am, straight from the airport: After 2 days travelling, we were desperate for a shower and a change of clothes.

 Cebu city guesthouse – New Era Pension Inn – Don’t get there too early!

-Next morning, there was no sign of breakfast.
 Instead, we were given 2 meal vouchers and told we could use them at a small eatery at the end of the road.
-There, we cashed them in for a very basic breakfast of toast, eggs and coffee.
+After we had found the place, we were able to cash in the vouchers for a very basic breakfast of toast, eggs and coffee.

-Cebu city guesthouse – New Era Pension Inn: Rooftops backed by the mountains
+Cebu city: Rooftops backed by the mountains

-After that it was time to head over to the South Bus Terminal for the next leg of our journey – to Moalboal on the west coast of Cebu island.
-Once there we planned to spend a few days settling in – with a little snorkeling – before continuing our journey to Bohol.
+After breakfast, it was time to head over to the South Bus Terminal for the next leg of our journey – to Moalboal on the west coast of Cebu island.

 If you enjoyed Cebu City Guesthouse, check out Central Philippines – Cebu & Bohol.
 You may also like: